iconsumeplutonium/personal-website/src/content/blog/wikiglobe.md

 ## Filtering out non-articles

 As I progressed through this project, I added the ability to click on points and view the associated Wikipedia article.
-This led to me discovering that there existed pages on Wikipedia that have geographic coordiantes, but aren't articles.
+This led to me discovering that there existed pages on Wikipedia that have geographic coordinates, but aren't articles.
 For instance, I discovered a point at 0°N 90°W associated with [this](https://en.wikipedia.org/?curid=17458267) page, which appears to belong to a user.
 I needed a way to filter out all the points that weren't articles.
 Where would I get that information?
 Well, it turns out that information is back in `enwiki-latest-pages.sql`, that 7GB SQL file that wasn't even halfway done after 4 hours of importing.
 According to the [schema](https://www.mediawiki.org/wiki/Manual:Page_table#page_namespace), the `page_namespace` column would tell me if an page was an article or not.
 I didn't want to wait hours to import that database, so I needed to find a way to import it faster.

 I started by probing `enwiki-latest-pages.sql`.
 The first 51 lines of the file were metadata about the file itself, and the commands to set up the database.